panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 <div>Hello, Earth!</div>
 ```

-### 1.1 Multiple props

-What's great is that you can use any value you'd like.
+You can use any `who` prop value you'd like.
 For example, let's greet the `Mars`!

 ```jsx
 // Render